 Vegan Tahini Chocolate Cake

 I am a big fan of tahini.
 It is good in savory applications like hummus, dressing and sauces, but it is equally good in desserts.
 I had bought a bunch of tahini for making halva, and decided that a chocolate and tahini dessert will be amazing.
-What I decided on was a rich chocolate cake.
-Because sometimes you just crave a really good chocolate cake.
-It seemed like the perfect thing to make on a snowy day.
-They had predicted a big snow storm last Friday and we were right in the middle of it.
-There is something cozy about doing some baking and gazing out at the snow falling.
+What I decided on was a Vegan Tahini Chocolate Cake.
+Because sometimes you just crave a really good chocolate cake!
+And one needs no special occasion to make a cake, everyday is a good day for cake as far as I am concerned!

 For the base, I used my date sweetened chocolate cake made rich with tahini instead of oil.
 I love date sweetened cakes, because they stay nice and moist without being heavy.
 Also, the dates give the flavor of the cake a caramel note.
 The batter was delicious even before I baked it.
-I used quinoa flour in this to make it gluten free, but if you wanted to just use whole wheat pastry flour instead that would work as well for a non gluten free option.
+I used whole wheat pastry flour in this because it is what I have the most of on hand, but you could make this with all purpose flour as well.
+Also, if you wanted to make this gluten free, you could use Bob's Red Mill all purpose baking flour or your favorite AP flour blend for this instead.
+I have tried many of my cakes and baked goods with Bob's Red Mill before and always had success which is why I recommend that specific brand.

 The cake baked up beautifully and filled my kitchen with the most heavenly aroma like brownies.
 I wanted a simple frosting for this cake that was easy to make so I went with tahini in the base as well.
 I added in cacao powder and maple syrup and it made a delicious fudgy frosting!
 It worked out perfect on the cake, spread nicely and didn't involve any chilling or whipping or anything.

 Lastly, I topped the cake off with some home made sesame brittle to make it pretty.
 I could not wait to try it!
 It was super delicious, fudgy and rich with intense chocolate flavor and a bit of nuttiness from the tahini.
 Sooo heavenly!
 You would never guess it was vegan, gluten free and oil free!
 I shared some with family and friends and they loved it as well.
-If you are a chocolate fan, definitely give it a try!
+If you are a chocolate fan, definitely give this Vegan Tahini Chocolate Cake a try!

 Vegan Tahini Chocolate Cake